l00ptr/digicert_toolbox/README.md

  - Add a few tests
  - Certificate validation directly from this tool (a co-worker still need to do it through the digicert website)
- - Certificate download script (still need to use the digicert website)

 Usage
 =====